 First, freeze them in a single layer on a baking sheet for a half hour.
 Once they are mostly frozen, they can be transferred to an air-tight bag or container for longer storage (3-6 months).

 Cook them directly from frozen to keep them from sticking to each other and getting soggy.

 While we made our pork potstickers smaller, more Japanese gyoza style, we are serving them with a Chinese inspired Blueberry Hoisin sauce, created using a combination of Blueberry White Pepper Not Ketchup dipping sauce and lightly dried ginger and red pepper flakes from Gourmet Garden.
 (If you’d like to serve them with a more traditional Hoisin Sauce, you can make your own too!)

 Both the sauce and the pot stickers were incredibly tasty, with the slightly spicy blueberry creating a perfect complement to the pork.

-If you love dumplings, be sure to check out our Chinese dumpling recipe that works great
+If you love dumplings, be sure to check out our Chinese dumpling recipe where we give a great vegetarian option!

 - ½ c boiling water